By Tommy Hough

 It's elusive because we still can't believe it.
-It's elusive because we're still remembering moments humming along to "Raspberry Beret" or air guitaring to the end of "Purple Rain" or hearing "Let’s Go Crazy" at a moment you really needed it, pleasantly realizing it's Saturday night as "Little Red Corvette" sneaks up on the iPod, or getting down to The Black Album or "U Got the Look" on a night best forgotten.
+It's elusive because we're still remembering moments: humming along to "Raspberry Beret."
+Air guitaring to the end of "Purple Rain."
+Hearing "Let's Go Crazy" at a moment you really need it.
+Pleasantly realizing it's Saturday night as "Little Red Corvette" sneaks up on the iPod, or getting down to The Black Album or "U Got the Look" on a night best forgotten.
 Or Musicology.
 Or Controversy.
 Or 1999.
 Even Prince's throwaways became vital album tracks.

-Like the greatest artists, Prince's biggest songs are beloved, and make up a unique vocabulary and cultural point of reference.
+Like the greatest artists, Prince's biggest songs are beloved, and make up a unique vocabulary and cultural point of reference for all of us.

 Prince long ago transcended music and became a point of common consciousness, and a part of all of our lives.
 So of course you feel loss today.